 In verses 24 and 25 Jesus says, "Do this in remembrance of Me."
-This tells us that the non-literal body of Christ is a representation of His body and is meant to remind us of His sacrifice.
+This tells us that the bread and wine are a representation of His body and is meant to remind us of His sacrifice.
 First, we proclaim His death and we are reminded of the price He paid that our sins might be forgiven.
-Jesus says, "Remember Me, the One who was betrayed - the One who knew He would be betrayed and was willing to allow it so that you might be saved.
-Give thanks for My betrayal, for My Father and now your Father ordained it.
+Jesus is saying, Remember Me, the One who was betrayed - the One who knew He would be betrayed and was willing to allow it so that you might be saved.
+Give thanks for My betrayal, for My Father who ordained it because by this He is now your Father also.
 Remember Me as the bread is broken and let it remind you how My body was broken, how it had to be broken so that by My death you would live.
-Remember how My human source of life, My blood, was shed and spilt, so that the Holy Spirit might pour My spiritual blood into your soul and bring you new life in Me.
-Remember My that My sufferings brought you the New Covenant.
+Remember how My human source of life, My blood, was shed and spilt, so that the Holy Spirit might pour My spiritual blood into your soul and bring you new spiritual life in Me.
+Remember Me because My sufferings brought you the New Covenant.
 Life with God was lost by the first Adam - life once again with God was given by Me, the second Adam.
 Remember Me as I told you, as it is recorded in the Gospel According to Mark, "Truly I say to you, I will never again drink of the fruit of the vine until that day when I drink it new in the kingdom of God."
-(Mark 14:25) This is fulfilled, Jesus is in heaven and He lives!
+(Mark 14:25) This is fulfilled, Jesus is in heaven and He lives eternally!
 Let our partaking in the Lord's Supper flood us with memories of Christ and all that He has done throughout history, but even more personally, what He has done in each of our lives.
 Let the fullness of Jesus' love and power flood our souls as we come to this memorial table.